 Four out of five adults will experience some type of back pain in the course of their lives.
 While most adults aren’t surprised by this, back pain in children tends to be more startling.
-You may already know about back pain in adults, but today we are going to discuss what to do when your child starts exhibiting similar symptoms, and how to navigate the situation.
+You may already know about back pain in adults, and you may even know some of the common causes, but today we are going to discuss what to do when your child starts exhibiting similar symptoms, and how to navigate the situation.

 Causes of Back Pain in Children

 While back pain is commonly thought to be an age-specific problem, more recent research has found that it is relatively common in children as well.
 One of the major differences between back pain in adults and back pain in children is that adults are more likely to have issues caused by sedentary lifestyles, whereas children frequently have pain associated with overuse or injury.

 Because many children are active, they are highly susceptible to muscle strains.
 These occur when muscles or tendons are overstretched, resulting in pain and tears in the tissues involved.
 While adult back sprains tend to involve the lower lumbar area, children can develop strains in the upper back as well.
 Muscular back pain is the most common cause of back pain in children, and muscle strains are a big contributor.
 Symptoms of muscular strain include

 - Pain in the affected joint